How To Fill Out A Financial Affidavit for Child Support

 Categories of Expenses

-1. Regular Recurring Expenses – should not be broken down into amount used by each household member unless some of the expenses are for a person not a party to the action or child for whom a duty of support is not owed.
-In that case, the amount should be adjusted for the percentage falling on the other party (if there are two people, cut the rent in half, if you have two children and there is one other person in the home, you plus the children would claim 75% of the expense)
+1. Regular Recurring Expenses – should not be broken down into amounts used by each household member unless some of the expenses are for a person not a party to the action or a child for whom a duty of support is not owed.
+In that case, the amount should be adjusted for the percentage falling on the other party (if there are two people, cut the rent in half; if you have two children and there is one other person in the home, you plus the children would claim 75% of the expense)

 What Will the Court or Opposing Party Do with this Information?